-an entity shall include upstream and downstream emissions in its measure of Scope 3 emissions;

-- an entity shall disclose an explanation of the activities included within its measure of Scope 3 emissions, to enable users of general purpose financial reporting to understand which Scope 3 emissions have been included in, or excluded from, those reported; - if the entity includes emissions information provided by entities in its value chain in its measure of Scope 3 greenhouse gas emissions, it shall explain the basis for that measurement; and - if the entity excludes those greenhouse gas emissions, it shall state the reason for omitting them, for example, because it is unable to obtain a faithful measure.
+- an entity shall include upstream and downstream emissions in its measure of Scope 3 emissions; - an entity shall disclose an explanation of the activities included within its measure of Scope 3 emissions, to enable users of general purpose financial reporting to understand which Scope 3 emissions have been included in, or excluded from, those reported; - if the entity includes emissions information provided by entities in its value chain in its measure of Scope 3 greenhouse gas emissions, it shall explain the basis for that measurement; and - if the entity excludes those greenhouse gas emissions, it shall state the reason for omitting them, for example, because it is unable to obtain a faithful measure.

 Aside from the GHG emissions category, the other cross-industry metric categories are defined broadly in the Exposure Draft.
 However, the Exposure Draft includes non-mandatory Illustrative Guidance for each cross-industry metric category to guide entities.

 Paragraphs BC105-BC118 of the Basis for Conclusions describe the reasoning behind the Exposure Draft's proposals.

 - a) The cross-industry requirements are intended to provide a common set of core, climate-related disclosures applicable across sectors and industries.
 Do you agree with the seven proposed cross-industry metric categories including their applicability across industries and business models and their usefulness in the assessment of enterprise value?
 Why or why not?
 If not, what do you suggest and why? - b) Are there any additional cross-industry metric categories related to climaterelated risks and opportunities that would be useful to facilitate cross-industry comparisons and assessments of enterprise value (or some proposed that are not)?
 If so, please describe those disclosures and explain why they would or would not be useful to users of general purpose financial reporting. - c) Do you agree that entities should be required to use the GHG Protocol to define and measure Scope 1, Scope 2 and Scope 3 emissions?
 Why or why not?
 Should other methodologies be allowed?
-Why or why not? - d) Do you agree with the proposals that an entity be required to provide an aggregation of all seven greenhouse gases for Scope 1, Scope 2, and Scope 3-expressed in CO2 equivalent; or should the disclosures on Scope 1, Scope 2 and Scope 3 emissions be disaggregated by constituent greenhouse gas (for example, disclosing methane (CH4) separately from nitrous oxide (NO2))? - e) Do you agree that entities should be required to separately disclose Scope 1 and Scope 2 emissions for: (i) the consolidated entity; and (ii) for any associates, joint ventures, unconsolidated subsidiaries and affiliates?
+Why or why not? - d) Do you agree with the proposals that an entity be required to provide an aggregation of all seven greenhouse gases for Scope 1, Scope 2, and Scope 3 expressed in CO2 equivalent; or should the disclosures on Scope 1, Scope 2 and

+Scope 3 emissions be disaggregated by constituent greenhouse gas (for example, disclosing methane (CH4) separately from nitrous oxide (NO2))?

+- e) Do you agree that entities should be required to separately disclose Scope 1 and Scope 2 emissions for: (i) the consolidated entity; and (ii) for any associates, joint ventures, unconsolidated subsidiaries and affiliates?
 Why or why not? - f) Do you agree with the proposed inclusion of absolute gross Scope 3 emissions as a cross-industry metric category for disclosure by all entities, subject to materiality?
-If not, what would you suggest and why? - 78.
+If not, what would you suggest and why? - 91.
 We understand that there is a need for users to be able to compare climate-related disclosures between entities and believe that the concept of cross-industry metrics provides a useful structure for entities to follow.
 We appreciate that by setting out the seven metric categories to be applied by all entities, comparability can be achieved to a certain extent.
-We do however, have some concerns about this.
+We do however, have some concerns about this. - 92.
+Additionally, the interaction between the cross-industry metrics and the industry-specific metrics is not sufficiently clear in the proposals.
+We expand further on this in our answer to Question 11.